-Working on Ticket Cloud 3.0, an enterprise resource planning system for theaters, cinemas and event managements.
+Working on Ticket Cloud 3.0 and In2Event, enterprise resource planning systems for theaters, cinemas and event managements.
 Built on Twitter Bootstrap and CodeIgniter.

 E-commerce, Java, UML, PHP, Database Management (MySQL / Oracle), RUP, DSDM, Scrum, V-Model, Organization Science, Business Process Management, Business Economics, Unit Testing, Business Intelligence, Data Warehousing, Agile, .NET, Human Computer Interaction, Android.

 Information Architecture, Media Theory, Web Research, Photoshop, Drawing.
 Stopped due to lack of specialization.